NyaMeeEain/Applications-Security/JSON Web Token Attack.md

 ```

 # JSON Public Keys
+The algorithm HS256 uses a secret key to sign and verify each message.
+The algorithm RS256 uses a private key to sign messages,
-To acuire Public Key using openssl client
+**To obtain the Public Key using openssl client**
 ```
 TARGET_HOST="demo.resilient.ninja"
 TARGET_PORT="443"